ludorival/kotlin-tdd/README.md

 > All nested context will be merged into the current context.
 >
-> With this approach, you will be able to
+> With this approach, you will be able to factorize common assumptions in your test code.
+> They can also be shared between acceptance tests and unit test.

 ## Use your custom DSL